Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 	- Sets _max_ Heap memory size to be a percentage of the total machine (or container) memory.
 	- e.g. `-XX:MaxRAMPercentage=50.0` sets it to 50%.
+	- At least according to Spring JVM metrics, when setting this when G1 is in use, it only sets the max Heap size for the `Old Gen` Heap space. `Eden Space` and `Survivor Space` are left at `-1` (assuming this menas unlimited).
+I assume this is because Eden and Survivor spaces are garbage collected and cleaned quite often and quickly and so objects are usually garbage-collected or find themselves quickly in `Old Gen`.
 - `-XX:+UseG1GC`
 	- Enables using G1 Garbage Collector.
 - `-XX:+UseZGC`